 VRE provides information on voting rights and elections to Sacramento County's Main Jail, the Rio Cosumnes Correctional Center (RCCC), and Sacramento County's Youth Detention Center to share with inmates.
 Materials sent include a cover letter, an election specific flyer to post, VBM applications, registration forms, and a map of district boundaries.
 An authorized representative from each facility will bring completed registration forms and VBM applications to VRE for processing.
 The VBM application is an authorization to pick up VBM ballots for any voter who is unable to pick up their own ballot, including inmates.
 Once ballots are issued, the representative returns to pick up VBM ballots for inmates which can be returned in person or by mail.
+Materials will be sent to these facilities approximately 45 days before the election.
+See examples located in Appendix J.

-Data Collection & Review
+B. Data Collection & Review